Charging and Remissions

 If you think your child may possibly be eligible for free school meals, even if you don’t want your child to eat school meals, please do check the information provided Pupil Premium and Free School Meals in Bristol

 Every child registered generates valuable income for the school.
 If you have any questions or would like to know more about Pupil Premium funding and how it is being used to benefit your child at Elmlea Schools, please speak to a members of the Executive Leadership Team.
-Lorraine Wright, Jo Sloper, Lee Daubney, Andrea Bizley or Vicky Taylor.
+Lorraine Wright, Inka Kemppainen-Vann, Lee Daubney, Andrea Bizley or Lacey Flook.

 Special Educational Needs and Disabilities (SEND)